 During the Samoan Annual Teachers Conference in January 2017, one of the Principals highlighted that “…one of the biggest struggles we have is the lack of teachers”.
 The Samoan government has prioritised education and teacher training in its national strategic direction with the aim to improve access and quality of education.

 The provision and training of good teachers, especially in English, mathematics, science, agricultural science, arts and vocational subjects, remains a vital issue to meet the approved teacher/student ratios of 1:30 (primary level) and 1:20 (secondary level).

 How We’re Helping

-John will be providing teacher training to local staff to improve the quality of education, enhance academic performance in students and promote best practice teaching methods to local teaching staff as well as online classes and tutorials for students.
+John is now providing online teacher training to local staff to improve the quality of education, enhance academic performance in students and promote best practice teaching methods to local teaching staff as well as online classes and tutorials for students.

 Is the Project Sustainable?

-This project will offer two years of professional development assistance to the teachers at Don Bosco College and Vocational Technical Centre, and has now moved to the online phase for a further 6 months.
+This project provided 6 months of in-person professional development assistance to the teachers at Don Bosco College and Vocational Technical Centre, and has now moved to the online phase for a further 6 months.
 It is expected that at the conclusion of the assignment, teachers will have further developed their professional capacity to meet the needs of local students.

 (means less fees taken by banks and third parties and more funds for community programs)